-In 1981, Kathy decided to turn her own home into a shelter for mothers and their babies.
+* 1981 – Kathy decided to turn her own home into a shelter for mothers and their babies.
 As the demand for her help for pregnant women grew, Kathy made a decision to leave the corporate world and devote herself full-time to helping mothers and babies.
-She now operates four residential shelters in New Jersey, a national hotline 1-800-662-2678, “Ladies Rest” daytime shelter for homeless women in Newark, NJ and “Our Gift of Hope” mobile sonogram center in Englewood, NJ.
+She now operates four residential shelters in New Jersey, a national hotline 1-800-662-2678, and “Our Gift of Hope” mobile sonogram center in Englewood, NJ.

-Kathy has met with St. Teresa of Calcutta on several occasions and has many spiritual letters of guidance from her.
-In 1984, Kathy’s work was threatened by a $10,000 fine from the State of NJ for operating an unlicensed boarding house.
+* 1984 – Kathy met with St. Teresa of Calcutta on several occasions and has many spiritual letters of guidance from her.
+Kathy’s work was threatened by a $10,000 fine from the State of NJ for operating an unlicensed boarding house.
 Mother Teresa, as she was then known, wrote the governor, which eventually helped to rescind the fine and change the NJ laws so Kathy’s work for the preborn and their mothers would become legal.

-Kathy’s work was honored by President Ronald Reagan at the White House in 1988 and soon after, her work was honored by the US Congress.
-In 1989, Kathy received an Honorary Doctorate Degree from Felician College.
-In 1992, Kathy received a Papal Blessing from Saint John Paul II in “recognition for her years of generous and untiring Fight for Life and as encouragement to go on with the same Christian spirit for years to come.”
+* 1988 – 1992 – Kathy’s work was honored by President Ronald Reagan at the White House and soon after, her work was honored by the US Congress.
+Received an Honorary Doctorate Degree from Felician College.
+Kathy also received a Papal Blessing from Saint John Paul II in “recognition for her years of generous and untiring Fight for Life and as encouragement to go on with the same Christian spirit for years to come.”

-Other Awards include St. Elizabeth’s College Catholic Woman of Achievement in 1995, and the Pax Christi NJ Dorothy Day Award in 2001, the 2005 Dr. Martin Luther King, Jr. Award from the United Methodist Church of Newark, NJ for her work in the inner city of Newark for women and children in need.
-In 2007 Kathy won the Abstinence Clearing House Impact Award and had her first research article published in the Californian Journal of Health Promotion.
-In 2008 she received the Mother Seton Award from the SOAR (Support Our Aging Religious).
+* 1995 – 2008 – Received St. Elizabeth’s College Catholic Woman of Achievement, the Pax Christi NJ Dorothy Day Award, the Dr. Martin Luther King, Jr. Award from the United Methodist Church of Newark, NJ for her work in the inner city of Newark for women and children in need.
+Won the Abstinence Clearing House Impact Award and had her first research article published in the Californian Journal of Health Promotion and the Mother Seton Award from the SOAR (Support Our Aging Religious).